britram/taps-transports/draft-ietf-taps-transports.md

 section provides an overview of the congestion control mechanisms available to the protocols described in {{existing-transport-protocols}}.

 Many protocols use a separate window to determine the maximum sending rate that is allowed by the congestion control.
 The used congestion control mechanism will increase the congestion window if feedback is received that indicates that the currently used network path is not congested, and will reduce the window otherwise.
 Window-based mechanisms often increase their window slowing over multiple RTTs, while decreasing strongly when the first indication of congestion is received.
 One example are Additive Increase Multiplicative Decrease (AIMD) schemes, where the window is increased by a certain number of packets/bytes for each data segment that has been successfully transmitted, while the window is multiplicatively decrease on the occurrence of a congestion event.
 This can lead to a rather unstable, oscillating sending rate, but will resolve a congestion situation quickly.
-TCP New Reno {{5681}} which is one of the initial proposed schemes for TCP as well as TCP Cubic {{draft-ietf-tcpm-cubic-01}} which is the default mechanism for TCP in Linux are two examples for window-based AIMD schemes.
+TCP New Reno {{RFC5681}} which is one of the initial proposed schemes for TCP as well as TCP Cubic {{I-D.ietf-tcpm-cubic}} which is the default mechanism for TCP in Linux are two examples for window-based AIMD schemes.
 This approach is also used by DCCP CCID-2 for datagram congestion control.

 Some classes of applications prefer to use a transport service that allows sending at a more stable rate, that is slowly varied in response to